barawn/exanic_turf_test/README.md

 ```

 The 'unused' fields here are completely unused and can be left as they were from the turf_fragment_t.
 That is, a turf_ack_t/nack_t
 can be filled from a turf_fragment_t directly.

+The 'allow' field in the 'ack' indicates that another event is allowed to stream.
+Note that because the constant identifier always has the top bit set (and the exact value of 'tag' isn't important for 'Ta') during
+normal operation the turf_fragment_t header from any frame can just be sent directly to the 'Ta' port and it will work.

 Note that if *none* of the fragments for an event are received, then the tag can be sent with the maximum event size to read out
 the event (although extraneous data will be transmitted past the end).
 Since most events will consist of many fragments, this is unlikely.

 Once an open command is sent to 'Tc', the event path must be prepared before data is sent.
 To do this, tags must be sent to the
 'Ta' port to "prime the pump."
 The tags to be sent depend on the implementation (specifically the total memory size).
 For instance,
 if 256 MB is available for event buffering, then 256 tags must be sent to the 'Ta' port after opening.
-The ident/fragment/total fields
-in the turf_fragment_header_t are all ignored by the 'Ta'/'Tn' port.
+In this initialization, the "allow"
+field should be **zero** for every tag except the number of events you want to allow in flight at one time (see the "Limiting number of
+events in flight" section).

 ### Lost confirmation protection